Skip to Content

 Lake Louisa State Park camping

-There are 56 campsites, many suitable for large RVs, but they will be more attractive when the trees grow tall enough to provide shade and the vegetation grows to offer more privacy.
+There are 60 campsites, many suitable for large RVs.
+These sites will grow more attractive every year as the trees grow tall enough to provide shade and the vegetation grows to offer a bit more privacy.

-The campsites are spacious and beautifully situated between two lakes, with easy access to a fishing pier and hiking trails.
+The campsites are situated between two lakes, with easy access to a fishing pier and hiking trails.
+A dump station is located between Dixie Loop and Sandhill Loop.

 New: Lake Louisa State Park glamping